AI-Driven Stabilization in Power Grids through Controlling Line Admittances: Methods

 \textbf{Policy network and action space.} To capture long-range interactions, we employ the Chebyshev convolution~\cite{defferrard2016convolutional}, a branch of GNN.
 It incorporates features from distant nodes to update the target node's feature.
 Based on observation $X$, the node features are transformed into high-dimensional features through the convolution layers.
 For each transmission line $(i,j)$, the characteristic of the line is constructed by concatenating the node features of $i$ and $j$.
-The policy network then produces two outputs for the regulator line through separate layers: $C_{ij} \in [0, 1]$ from the control layer, and $\mu_{ij}$ and $\sigma_{ij}$ from the adjustment layer.
+The policy network has three output neurons for the regulator line through separate layers: $C_{ij} \in [0, 1]$ from the control layer, and $\mu_{ij}$ and $\sigma_{ij}$ from the adjustment layer.
 From $C_{ij}$, binary control decision $c_{ij} \sim \pi_c= Bernoulli(C_{ij})$ is sampled during training and $c_{ij} = C_{ij}$ during evaluation.
 Similarly, from $\mu_{ij}$ and $\sigma_{ij}$, adjustment magnitude $q_{ij} \sim \pi_q = \mathcal{N}(\mu_{ij}, \sigma_{ij})$ is sampled during training and $q_{ij} = \mu_{ij}$ during evaluation. $c_{ij}$ and $q_{ij}$ are combined with $\chi_{ij} \in \{0, 1\}$, which indicates whether the line $(i,j)$ is equipped with a regulator.
-Finally, the adjusted admittance $\hat{\textbf{Y}}$ is obtained as
+Finally, the adjusted admittance $\hat{\boldsymbol{Y}}$ is obtained as

 This formulation allows for both increases ($\delta y_{ij}>0$) and decreases ($\delta y_{ij}<0$) in admittance, with $\hat{Y}_{ij} = Y_{ij}$ when $c_{ij}=0$\\

 \textbf{Reward design.} The environment evaluates the updated state and computes a reward $R^{(\ell)}$ to guide policy learning.
 The reward balances stability improvement against control complexity: